rossta/rossta.github.com/source/blog/2020-08-02-visual-guide-to-webpacker.html.md

 Confused about how Webpacker works in Rails?
 Let's unpack it with some diagrams.

-First, we'll see how things look when requests are served with the Rails asset pipeline in development, as a comparison.
+First, we'll take a look at the "classic" way of bundling assets with Rails: the Rails asset pipeline.
+Let's see how things look when requests are served with the Rails asset pipeline in development.

 #### HTML request with the asset pipeline